Buildbot no longer supports Python 2.7 on the Buildbot master.

 Or we could have a builder that performs a more thorough test by also doing

 Note that at each step except the very first we use

 haltOnFailure=True because it would not make sense to execute a step if the previous one failed (ok, it wouldn’t be needed for the last step, but it’s harmless and protects us if one day we add another step after it).

 Now this is all nice and dandy, but who tells the builder (or builders) to run, and when?
 This is the job of the scheduler which is a fancy name for an element that waits for some event to happen, and when it does, based on that information, decides whether and when to run a builder (and which one or ones).
 There can be more than one scheduler.
 I’m being purposely vague here because the possibilities are almost endless and highly dependent on the actual setup, build purposes, source repository layout and other elements.

 So a scheduler needs to be configured with two main pieces of information: on one hand, which events to react to, and on the other hand, which builder or builders to trigger when those events are detected.
 (It’s more complex than that, but if you understand this, you can get the rest of the details from the docs).

-A simple type of scheduler may be a periodic scheduler: when a configurable amount of time has passed, run a certain builder (or builders).
+A simple type of scheduler may be a periodic scheduler that runs a certain builder (or builders) when a configurable amount of time has passed.
 In our example, that’s how we would trigger a build every hour:

 from buildbot.plugins import schedulers # define the periodic scheduler hourlyscheduler = schedulers.Periodic(name="hourly", builderNames=["simplebuild"], periodicBuildTimer=3600) # define the available schedulers c['schedulers'] = [hourlyscheduler]